Action is needed

 Dancing Monkeys rescue

-In recent years we were able to release hundreds of dance monkeys after a rehabilitation process.
+In recent years, thanks to our efforts, we were able to release hundreds of dance monkeys after a rehabilitation process.
 The abuse that the macaques undergo to learn the tricks is cruel.
 We trace locations through videos of shows on social media.
 Together with the national police, we are dismantling training centers.

 Around 60 raptors learn to hunt again in enclosures between trees and above the sea.
 If we succeed, we release them with a GPS tracker.
 Some birds are unable to live independently and stay with us.